Redallia/starflight_remake/docs/design/states/surface.md

 ## Overview
 Terrain vehicle exploration on a planet's surface.
 Player navigates a top-down grid, collects resources, discovers ruins, encounters creatures, and manages vehicle fuel/cargo.

+**Related Documentation:**
+- See [Navigation Context Framework](../navigation_context_framework.md) for navigation stack architecture
+- See [Orbit State](orbit.md) for the state that transitions to/from surface
+- This document provides implementation specifications for the SurfaceState class

 ## State Information
 - **State Name**: `surface`
 - **Implementation**: (Not yet created)